First Steps With Qt Designer and PyQt6

 To create a .ui file go to File -> New File or Project...
 In the window that appears select Qt under Files and Classes on the left, then select Qt Designer Form on the right.
 You'll notice the icon has "ui" on it, showing the type of file you're creating.

-Create a new Qt .ui file.
-Create a new Qt .ui file.
+Create a new Qt Designer .ui file in Qt Creator.
+Create a new Qt Designer .ui file in Qt Creator.

 In the next step you'll be asked what type of widget you want to create.
 If you are starting an application then Main Window is the right choice.
 However, you can also create .ui files for dialog boxes, forms and custom compound widgets.

-Select the type of widget to create, for most applications this will be Main Window.
-Select the type of widget to create, for most applications this will be Main Window.
+Select the type of widget to create in Qt Designer — for most applications choose Main Window.
+Select the type of widget to create in Qt Designer — for most applications choose Main Window.

 Next choose a filename and save folder for your file.
 Save your .ui file with the same name as the class you'll be creating, just to make make subsequent commands simpler.

-Choose save name and folder your your file.
-Choose save name and folder your your file.
+Choose save name and folder for your Qt Designer .ui file.
+Choose save name and folder for your Qt Designer .ui file.

 Finally, you can choose to add the file to your version control system if you're using one.
 Feel free to skip this step — it doesn't affect your UI.